zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,010 – or we could say, “ten-ten.”
 My name is Dr. Jeff McQuillan.
 I’m comin g to you from the Center for Educational Development in beautiful Los Angeles, C alifornia.

-Go to our website at ESLPod.com and download a Lear ning Guide for this episode.
+Go to our website at ESLPod.com and download a Learning Guide for this episode.
 You can do that by becoming a member of ES L Podcast.
 This episode is a dialogue between Justin and Fay about using so mething called “GPS,” a navigation system, when you are driving.
 Let’s get started.

 [start of dialogue]